Inference

 Welcome to Inference on CoreWeave

-CoreWeave Cloud's Inference engine autoscales containers based on demand in order to swiftly fulfill user requests, then scales down according to load so as to preserve GPU resources.
+CoreWeave Cloud's Inference engine autoscales containers based on demand to fulfill user requests, then scales down according to load to preserve GPU resources.
+Allocating new resources and scaling up a container can be as fast as fifteen seconds for the 6B GPT-J model.

 CoreWeave Cloud's inference stack is backed by well-supported Open Source tools.